-- establishes environmental principles for the conduct of all activities
+- establishes environmental principles that must be a fundamental consideration in the planning and conduct of all activities

-- subjects all activities to prior assessment of their environmental impacts
+- requires that all proposed activities must be subject to a prior assessment of their environmental impacts

 The Protocol is also accompanied by Annexes that detail specific measures and procedures relating to:

-ANNEX I: Environmental impact assessment – activities are assessed on whether they have a minor or transitory impact on the environment.
-At the highest level of impact a Comprehensive Environment Evaluation must be prepared and opportunity provided for the Committee for Environmental Protection and other Consultative Parties to comment on the proposal.
+ANNEX I: Environmental Impact Assessment – outlines the procedures for prior environmental assessment of all proposed activities, including consideration of alternatives.
+At the highest level of impact (activities likely to have more than a minor or transitory impact on the environment) a Comprehensive Environment Evaluation must be prepared and opportunity provided for the Committee for Environmental Protection and Parties to comment on the proposal.

 Environmental principles of the Madrid Protocol